Mowah-Chibuike/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - The only C standard library functions allowed are malloc, free and exit.
 Any use of functions like printf, puts, calloc, realloc etc… is forbidden

 Tasks
--Mandatory
+- Mandatory
-	- 0-malloc_checked.c - program allocates memory using malloc.
+	- 0-malloc_checked.c: allocates memory using malloc.
+	- 1-string_nconcat.c: concatenates two strings.